UK Autumn Statement: what does it mean for the economy and markets?

 “The £13.6 billion business rates relief package will benefit retailers and pubs and largely offsets the £3 billion pa inflation related rise that would come into effect from next April.
 Housebuilders will benefit from the cuts to stamp duty announced by the former chancellor until 2025.

-”There is no change to defence spending at around 2% of GDP, subject to further review and this level will be updated at next budget.
+”There is no change to spending at around 2% of GDP, subject to further review and this level will be updated at next budget.
 The market had already discounted a walk-back from the 3% targeted by Liz Truss.”

 This article is issued by Cazenove Capital which is part of the Schroders Group and a trading name of Schroder & Co.
 Limited, 1 London Wall Place, London EC2Y 5AU.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.

 Nothing in this document should be deemed to constitute the provision of financial, investment or other professional advice in any way.
 Past performance is not a guide to future performance.
 The value of an investment and the income from it may go down as well as up and investors may not get back the amount originally invested.

 This document may include forward-looking statements that are based upon our current opinions, expectations and projections.
 We undertake no obligation to update or revise any forward-looking statements.
 Actual results could differ materially from those anticipated in the forward-looking statements.